cybergarage/uecho-go/doc/overview.md

 ![framwork](https://raw.githubusercontent.com/cybergarage/uecho-go/master/doc/img/framework.png)

-To implement IoT controller or devices of [ECHONET Lite][enet], developer had to understand and implement the communication middleware specification such as the message format and base sequences.
+To implement IoT controller or devices of [ECHONET Lite][enet], the developer had to understand and implement the communication middleware specification such as the message format and base sequences.

 The `uecho-go` is inspired by reactive programming too.
 Using The `uecho-go`, developer have only to set basic listeners to implement the devices and controllers because uEcho handles other requests such as request and notification requests automatically.